 The form-fitting nature of briefs (and boxer briefs) is among their great appeals.
 They provide support and don’t bunch or ride up under jeans, which have gotten slimmer over the years.
 But the form-fitting structure is also the problem with boxer briefs and briefs.
-The breathability of boxers not only makes them comfortable, but it helps with sexual health.
-The biological function of male mammals having external reproductive organs is to keep them cooler than other parts of the body.
-Tight-fitting underwear can interfere with this.
+The breathability of boxers not only makes them comfortable but may help with sexual health.
+The biological function of external reproductive organs is to keep them cooler than other parts of the body.
+Tight-fitting underwear may interfere with this.
 That’s why boxers can be a great option, especially in warmer weather.

 Boxer briefs and briefs are still arguably the best options for wearing under slim-fitting pants.
 But it’s worth keeping boxers in the rotation, especially on warmer days and times when you’re wearing looser pants or shorts.
 Boxers are also a comfortable option for sleepwear.